 Claire House is a children’s hospice situated in the Wirral.
 It is a safe haven for families with children who are seriously or terminally ill, where they can receive 24 hour care from dedicated and qualified staff in a loving, fun and safe environment.
 Claire house welcomes both children and their families to stay together to experience the magic they can provide, or parents can choose to leave their children at Claire house surrounded by professionals who will care for them both physically and emotionally, whilst the families can enjoy some much needed respite which is particularly useful for those who have additional children.

 In order for Claire house to support the number of families it does it needs to rely heavily on fundraising which is why they have a number of fundraising events throughout the year.
-This year they celebrated the 5th anniversary of their Splash Dash event and we went along to join in the fun.
+This year they celebrated the 5th anniversary of the Claire House Splash Dash event and we went along to join in the fun.

 This year the event was at Sefton Park in Liverpool and from the moment we arrived the place was buzzing with excited families, some in fancy dress, some in serous running gear but all in white tops on and huge smiles on their faces.
 My boys were already excited as we did this event last year but this year we also brought my mum along making it a three generation family affair.